Fast-Slow Neural Networks for Learning Singularly Perturbed Dynamical Systems: Examples

 \subsection{Visualization of the Attracting Slow Manifold Property}

-A significant advantage of the FSNN is that, for any choice of model parameters, the network will have an attracting slow manifold that, due to Theorem~\ref{thm:fsnn}, will attract solutions for sufficiently small values of $\epsilon$.
-The slow manifold is represented by the graph, $y=0$.
-In Figure~\ref{fig:demo_manifold}, we demonstrate this property on multiple random initializations of FSNNs for $N_y=N_x=1$. \das{In this figure, network a, b, and c are representing different FSNNs with different weights and therefore different slow manifolds.
-Multiple initial conditions are drawn randomly from a standard normal distribution (left plot) and are integrated using each FSNN to a later time $t=4$. } The trajectory points at $t=4$ (blue dots) and the resulting slow manifold (orange curves) are plotted at this final time, demonstrating convergence of solutions to the slow manifolds \das{inherent to each network}.
+A significant advantage of the FSNN is that, for any choice of model parameters, the network will {represent a fast-slow dynamical system with} an attracting slow manifold that, due to Theorem~\ref{thm:fsnn}, will attract solutions for sufficiently small values of $\epsilon$.
+The slow manifold is represented by the graph, $y=0$. {Here we visualize the property of the FSNN without performing any training from dynamical system data.
+Instead, we demonstrate the property by randomly generating the trainable weights of FSNNs for a singularly perturbed dynamical system with $N_y=N_x=1$.
+The goal is to show that any initial condition for a randomly generated FSNN will naturally converge to its slow manifold.
+Note that for such a simple system, its slow manifold is known analytically. }

+{In Figure~\ref{fig:demo_manifold}}, network a, b, and c are representing different FSNNs with different weights and therefore different slow manifolds.
+Multiple initial conditions are drawn randomly from a standard normal distribution (left plot) and are integrated using each FSNN to a later time $t=4$ {corresponding to $\epsilon=0$}.
+The trajectory points at $t=4$ (blue dots) and the resulting slow manifold (orange curves) are plotted at this final time, demonstrating convergence of solutions to the slow manifolds {inherent to each network}.